 The email was sent by Digitevent but the IP address was blocked.
 The email does not have its recipient.
 Invite your guest to contact his IT department if necessary.

-Status can take up to an hour to update.
+- Status can take up to an hour to update.
 Your bounce rate (hard bounce or soft bounce) will rarely be zero.
 If it is, it won't be for long.
 People change jobs, change providers, or simply close their accounts.
-Beyond 8%, your bounce rate may hurt your reputation and your risk of being classified as junk mail by the recipient's server.
+Beyond 8%, your bounce rate may hurt your reputation and there's a risk of being classified as junk mail by the recipient's server.